Home Coffee Journal logo Home Coffee Journal

 Stalled drawdown (over 4:00) Too fine, or filter clogged Grind 2 clicks coarser, rinse filter better

-Sour and bitter can coexist when you have channeling — water races through some spots and over-extracts others.
-The swirl matters.
-The same sour-and-salty profile shows up on other brewers too — if you also pull AeroPress shots, this troubleshooting guide for sour AeroPress walks through the parallel fixes.
+Sour and bitter can show up in the same cup when channeling is at play: water races through some spots and over-extracts others.
+The swirl matters more than most people think.
+That same sour-and-salty profile follows you to other brewers, by the way.
+If you also pull AeroPress shots, this troubleshooting guide for sour AeroPress walks through the parallel fixes.

 1. Grind first.
 It’s the biggest lever.
 Move 2 clicks at a time on a hand grinder, one notch on most electrics.